harveywang007/Kiche-Spanish-Translator/README.md

 # Dataquest-Projects
 Here is where I will post my Dataquest projects.
-While the projects are provided by Dataquest and I use their guidance to complete them, the work is entirely my own.
+I am currently completing the Data Scientist path on Dataquest.